-All loans must be in grace or repayment status and cannot be in default.
 Borrower must have graduated or be enrolled in good standing in the final term preceding graduation from an accredited Title IV U.S. school and must be employed, or have an eligible offer of employment.
-Parents looking to refinance loans taken out on behalf of a child should refer to https://www.laurelroad.com/refinance-student-loans/refinance-parent-plus-loans/ for more information.
+Parents looking to refinance loans taken out on behalf of a child should refer to https://www.laurelroad.com/refinance-student-loans/refinance-parent-loans/ for more information.

-Up to 100% of outstanding private and federal student loans (minimum $5,000) are eligible for refinancing.
-If you are refinancing greater than $300,000 in student loan debt, Lender may refinance the loans into 2 or more new loans.
+For bachelor’s degrees and higher, up to 100% of outstanding private and federal student loans (minimum $5,000) are eligible for refinancing.

 There are no origination fees or prepayment penalties associated with the loan.
 Lender may assess a late fee if any part of a payment is not received within 15 days of the payment due date.
 Any late fee assessed shall not exceed 5% of the late payment or $28, whichever is less.
 A borrower may be charged $20 for any payment (including a check or an electronic payment) that is returned unpaid due to non-sufficient funds (NSF) or a closed account.